sharathone23/system-design/README.md

 **What happens if consumer goes down?**

+**Rebalacing**: Kafka rebalances the partitions accross the active consumers resulting in assigning partition of the failed consumer.

-Consumer uses the last committed offset and starts reading from there after restart.
+When a down consumer is back up, Rebalancing occurs again and Consumer uses the last committed offset of the newly assigned partition and starts reading from there.

+**Note**: Kafka does not gaurantee assigning back the same partition during rebalancing when consumer comes back up.
+Regardless of which partitions the consumer is assigned after restarting, it will begin consuming messages from the last committed offset for each assigned partition.

 **Errors and Retries**